bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image040.png?raw=true"
   style="width:40%"
-  alt="Interneting is hard: a Great Place for Learning HTML &amp; CSS." />
+  title="Interneting is hard: a Great Place for Learning HTML &amp; CSS" alt="Interneting is hard: a Great Place for Learning HTML &amp; CSS." />

 <p>And a good place to go is this <a href="https://internetishard.com">